MatthewSummons/COMP2113-Project/README.md

 # COMP2113-Project
 A text-based game created in C/C++ created by Shaheer Ziya &amp; Botagoz Issayeva

-// Genereal Concept of the game
+// General Concept of the game

 Duration of the game: 20-30 min